-- You will gain knowledge, understanding and application of art, craft, design media (traditional and new) and technologies in contemporary societies and cultures. - You will gain awareness of sign, media (traditional different roles, function, audiences and consumers of art, craft and design practice. - You will develop and present your own ideas and outcomes through a variety of 2D and 3D materials including traditional and new media, techniques and processes. - You will present all of your portfolio work in an exhibition at the end of your course.
+- You will gain knowledge, understanding and application of art, craft, design media (traditional and new) and technologies in contemporary societies and cultures.
+You will gain awareness of different roles, function, audiences and consumers of art, craft and design practice. - You will develop and present your own ideas and outcomes through a variety of 2D and 3D materials including traditional and new media, techniques and processes. - You will present all of your portfolio work in an exhibition at the end of your course.

+What topics are covered?

-A2 - 60% Personal InvestigationA2 -40% Externally set task
+A2 - 60% Personal Investigation A2 - 40%

-Careers Link

-- · Interior designer

-- · Surface pattern designer

-- · Product designer

-- · Transport designer

-- · Model maker

-- · Film producer

-- · Costume designer

-- · Set designer

-- · Illustrator

-- · Architect

-- · Medical illustrator

-- · Court illustrator

-- · Art therapist

-- · Makeup artist

-- · Freelance artist

-- · Teacher
+Externally set task

+Careers Link · Interior designer · Surface pattern designer · Product designer Transport designer · Model maker · Film producer · Costume designer · Set designer · Illustrator · Architect · Medical illustrator · Court illustrator · Art therapist · Makeup artist · Freelance artist · Teacher

-A Level Biology
+Biology

 The emphasis throughout the course is on increasing knowledge, developing competence and confidence in practical skills and developing problem solving.
 You will learn how society makes decisions about scientific issues and how science contributes to the success of the economy and society.
-A level Biology is an interesting and challenging learning experience, linking key biological ideas and understanding how they relate to each other.
-Throughout the course you will develop transferable skills including: investigative, problem solving, research, decision making, mathematical skills and analytical skills.

-A level Biology opens up a range of possibilities for further study and careers associated with the subject.
+A Level Biology is an interesting and challenging learning experience, linking key biological ideas and understanding how they relate to each other.
+Throughout the course, you will develop transferable skills including: investigative, problem solving, research, decision making, mathematical skills and analytical skills.
+A Level Biology opens up a range of possibilities for further study and careers associated with the subject.
 Are you aiming to be a doctor, nurse or vet?
 Thinking of a career in research?
 Interested in the environment and the world around you?
 A problem solver?
 Interested in science?
 Keen on practical work?
 Studying other sciences or maths?
 If so, A Level Biology is for you.